An entropy penalized approach for stochastic control problems. Complete version: Solving the subproblems

 \subsection{Pointwise minimization subproblem}

 Let us first describe the minimization $\underset{\P \in \Pma_{\U}}{\inf} \shj(\Q, \P)$ where the probability $\Q \in \Pma(\Omega)$ is fixed and is such that, under $\Q$, the canonical process is a fixed Itô process.
-In this section we assume that Hypotheses \ref{hyp:coefDiffusion} and \ref{hyp:costFunctionsControl} are fulfilled.
-We introduce the following assumption for a given probability $\Q$ on the canonical space. \begin{hyp} There is a Borel function $\beta:[0,T] \times \R^d \rightarrow \R$ for which the canonical process $X$ decomposes as
+In this section, we assume that Hypotheses \ref{hyp:coefDiffusion}, \ref{hyp:costFunctionsControl} and \ref{hyp:convexSet} are fulfilled.
+Let $p \ge 1$ be the real intervening in Hypothesis \ref{hyp:costFunctionsControl} item $1$.
+In the sequel of the present section we also make a specific assumption for a given probability $\Q$ on the canonical space. \begin{hyp} There is a Borel function $\beta:[0,T] \times \R^d \rightarrow \R$ for which the canonical process $X$ decomposes as